wearecancan/react-native-matomo/README.md

 #### iOS

-1. Add `node_modules/react-native-matomo/ios/BNFPiwik.xcodeproj` to your xcode project, usually under the `Libraries` group
+1. Add `node_modules/react-native-matomo/ios/BNFMatomo.xcodeproj` to your xcode project, usually under the `Libraries` group
-2. Add `libBNFPiwik.a` (from `Products` under `BNFPiwik.xcodeproj`) to build target's `Linked Frameworks and Libraries` list
+2. Add `libBNFMatomo.a` (from `Products` under `BNFMatomo.xcodeproj`) to build target's `Linked Frameworks and Libraries` list
-3. Drag `node_modules/react-native-matomo/ios/PiwikTracker/piwiktracker.xcdatamodeld` into the folder containing `AppDelegate.m`
-4. Delete `piwiktracker.xcdatamodeld`(from `Libraries` under `BNFPiwik.xcodeproj/PiwikTracker`)

 #### Android